zeuslawyer/microservices-architecture-course/project1/README.md

 - the `Event Bus` service is on port `5005`.
 Event objects have two properties : `type` and `data`.
 - the `Query` service is on port `5004`

+All services that recieve post requests emit events into the Event Bus.
+The event bus then emits it out to all subscribing services.
+The `Query` service protects against failures of the `Posts` and `Comments` service by receiving all relevant events, and persisting in its own database.

+The Front End queries all posts and attached comments from the `Query` service, rather than directly from the `Post` and `Comments` service; however, the actual posting of new comments goes into those services directly. **Thus reads and writes are handled by different services**.